Editor’s note: This piece contains spoilers for Season 1 and Season 2 of Landman.

 Then there’s the widow.
 Demi Moore, 63, plays Cami Miller, the wife of oil tycoon Monty Miller, who dies and leaves her as M-Tex’s top stakeholder.
 She’s meant to be the complex one: older, wealthy, navigating grief and power.
 Moore brings charisma and gravitas; she always has.

-But Landman doesn’t write Cami as a woman with competence—more like a woman with couture.
+But Landman doesn’t write Cami as a woman with competence, but more like a woman with couture.
 The show hopes for the symbolism of a “power widow” without doing the work of giving her power.
 She poses in her designer ensembles and struts into the oil fields in Jimmy Choos.
 The one gratuitous scene with her pouring over file boxes on the floor is more staging than character development.

 And I call bullshit on the idea that she suddenly has “agency” because she now owns a piece of her husband’s empire.
 Real agency is asking the right questions.
 Reading the contracts.
 Understanding the politics.
 Knowing which men are lying to you, and why.
 The woman Sheridan gives us does none of that.
 She trusts the wrong men and makes a deal with a man who is a murdering drug lord.
-She’s not running the business—she’s being run by it, and by the men around it.
+She’s not running the business.
+She’s being run by it and by the men around it.

 Then there is Rebecca, the attorney.

-And then—inevitably—she’s in Charlie’s bed.
+And then, inevitably, she’s in Charlie’s bed.

+The first time is after a turbulent private-jet flight followed by fear, a rush of adrenaline, and too much alcohol.
+A drunk, post-crisis hookup that turns into a wake-up-in-his-bed one-night stand.
+The show frames it as a human impulsive moment, almost understandable.
+But that’s precisely the point.
+Why must the competent woman be sexually available?
+Why does Sheridan insist that a woman can’t just be formidable—she has to be romantically entangled?
+Rebecca doesn’t get to be the shark.
+She gets to be the shark who also wakes up tangled in the sheets.
 When they reconnect later for work, the script plays coy: a professional meeting that softens into flirting, kissing, and a dinner invite.
 The writing implies, “See?
 She’s strong.
 She’s having sex like a man would.”
 But that’s still centering the male gaze.
 It’s the old fantasy: the cool girl who can negotiate a contract by day and still slide into a man’s bed by night.

 Real women in high-stakes business understand leverage, optics, and risk.
 That doesn’t mean they don’t have sex.
 It means they understand timing and consequence.
 Sex may be private, complicated, even be reckless.
 But it’s rarely this convenient.

 Sheridan is at least consistent: No matter how sharp or ambitious a woman becomes, she will still take off her clothes.
+Rebecca is a missed opportunity.

 The Men Get to Be Complicated

+Even secondary male characters are allowed dignity.
+They get to play quiet scenes and make bad decisions.
+They’re shown working, failing, trying.
+The camera and the script grant them interiority.
+The women, meanwhile, are mostly busy bending over things.
 There’s even a blink-and-you-miss-it cowboy cameo in the arena that sure looks like Sheridan himself—a Marlboro-man self-insert riding his own bronc through the fantasy.
 Men, in his universe, get to be myth and man.
 Women get to be myth and mouth.

 The Women He Won’t Write

 Here’s where I must put my own life on the record.
 A real oilman’s wife is a logistics officer and an emotional first responder, not a poolside extra.
 Our husbands sometimes do dangerous work in places that can kill them; they travel to hostile environments and make decisions with consequences that you feel in your body when the phone rings at 2 a.m.
 We weren’t running off to marry the next thug with a Bentley when things got difficult.
+I moved all over the f—ing world.
+I killed my own career, for years, to be a wife and a mother in this life.
+So did many of the women I lived alongside in expat housing.
+They were engineers, teachers, lawyers, artists before they became “the wife.”
+Some kept working.
+Others couldn’t, because of visas or kids or geography.
+All of them doing the emotional labor to hold it together.
+Have I known women who love sunshine and a martini poolside on a Thursday?
+Of course.
+Big hair and big hearts are real in Texas.
+Big hearts don’t cancel out bad writing though.

 Why Still This in 2026?